cakephp/docs/en/appendices/4-0-migration-guide.rst

 All methods, properties and functionality that was emitting deprecation warnings as of 3.6 have been removed.

-Authentication functionality has been splitted into standalone plugins `Authentication <https://github.com/cakephp/authentication>`__ and `Authorization <https://github.com/cakephp/authorization>`__.
+Authentication functionality has been split into standalone plugins `Authentication <https://github.com/cakephp/authentication>`__ and `Authorization <https://github.com/cakephp/authorization>`__.
 The former RssHelper can be found as standalone `Feed plugin <https://github.com/dereuromark/cakephp-feed>`__ with similar functionality.